NathanWang00/nathanwang00.github.io/_projects/(4) Adventure Pack.md

 + *Team size:* 2 designers

 ##### Overview
 *Adventure Pack* is a concept design for a casual card game about assembling the best pack of equipment before your friends.
 Each player has their own class which allows them to acquire items in different ways.
-The game is designed for tabletop RPG players and is even compatible with DnD 5e where it can be used to divide gear and rewards during a campaign.
+The game is designed for tabletop RPG players and is even compatible with D&D 5e where it can be used to divide gear and rewards during a campaign.

 During this project, I worked under 2CGaming designer Celeste Conowitch to expand on her initial concept and create the gameplay systems and mechanics.